Mrs. Katie DeBord

-Ms. Gibson is the school counselor for this 2016-2017 school year.
-She recently graduated from Marshall University with a degree in counseling.
-We are excited to have her with us this year.
+Mrs. DeBord is the school counselor for the 2019-2020 school year.
 She will be working with our students in and out of the classroom.

 Diligence.
 Persistence.
 Success.